 Consult one of our DR+ today for a detailed consultation & personalised treatment plan.

 Achilles tendonitis results from repetitive stress to the tendon, caused by mechanical and non-mechanical factors.
+Understanding the underlying reason is the first step toward effective, targeted treatment.

 This involves the use of medications such as Non-Steroidal Anti-Inflammatory Drugs (NSAIDs), opioids, and other specialised medications designed for pain management.
 The type and dosage are tailored to the individual’s condition and medical history.